blastpad/BlastPad/README.md

   - Upload the files to your server.

   - Create a new database on your server.
-   - Import the file "database.sql" from the directory "src\library\blastpad\blastpad\sql" into your database.
+   - Import the file "database.sql" from the directory "blastpad_source/vendor/blastpad/0.0.5/sql" into your database.

   - Follow the instructions below on "How to Customize".

 ## How to Customize

  - Go to the "custom" directory.
-Rename the file "config.php.sample" to "config.php".
+Copy the file "config.php.sample" and rename it to "config.php".

- - Open the file named "config.php" from the "custom" directory with a text editor such as Notepad.
+ - Open the file named "config.php" with a text editor such as Notepad.
    Add your database login information.

+		$blastpad_config[ "database_connection" ][ "standard" ] = [
+			"database_driver" 	=> "mysql",
-			"server" 			=> "localhost",
+			"server" 			=> "127.0.0.1",
+			"port"				=> "",
 			"database" 			=> "putdatabasenamehere",
 			"username" 			=> "putusernamehere",
 			"password" 			=> "putpasswordhere",

- - Open the file named "customize.php" from the "custom" directory with a text editor such as Notepad.
-   Replace the strings with your own text.

-		// The title of your website or company.
-		$title = "BlastPad";

-		// The subheading.
-		$tagline = "A bold new way to launch your website.";

-		// Your Google Analytics tracking code (enter just your account number which typically starts with UA-
-		$google_analytics_code = "UA-0000000-00";
+		];

+ - The main HTML and CSS files are in the public_html\asset\blueprint\blastpad folder.

 # License

 This is released under the GPL license so feel free to use.

 # Contributions